encse/secchallenge2022/misc/reflgger/solution/README.md

 We get lots of random looking strings having the same length (not shown above), plus some Python code fragments.
 I played with it for a while and I was able to figure out that the lines are probably part of the Python script that was used to generate the repo.
-It's randomly doing various things, one is taking a line of its own source and commit it in a file.
+It's randomly doing various things, sometimes taking a line of its own source and commiting it in a file.
 It has operations to drop a few commits, generate some garbage etc, and it uses randomized commit messages.

 One interesting part is: